A lightweight BFT consensus protocol for blockchains: Model and definitions

-We further assume that the block proposers communicate by exchanging messages via the underlying network.
+We further assume that the validators communicate by exchanging messages via the underlying network.
 We model the network using the \emph{partially synchronous system model} introduced in~\cite{dwork88}.
 The basic assumption of this model is that in general the network can behave arbitrarily badly, i.e., messages are lost or have a huge delay, but eventually, from a time~$\gst$ onward, the network behaves nicely, i.e., all messages arrive reliably and with a delay of at most~$\Delta$.
 The parameter~$\gst$ is called the \emph{global stabilization time}.
-Messages are further always signed so that a block proposer can not be impersonated by another block proposer.
-The block proposers are not required to know any bound on~$\gst$ or~$\Delta$.
+Messages are further always signed so that a validator can not be impersonated by another validator.
+The validators are not required to know any bound on~$\gst$ or~$\Delta$.
 Note that the eventually synchronous network is only necessary to show the liveness of the consensus algorithm, but not for the safety.
 In fact, this assumption on the underlying network is stronger than needed for our consensus to work in practice and our results can easily be extended to a network model with regular long enough good time periods, where the messages arrive reliably and within $\Delta$~time.
-These good periods only need to be long enough for block proposers to send enough messages to decide for blocks.
+These good periods only need to be long enough for validators to send enough messages to decide for blocks.
 For the ease of exposition, however, we use the partially synchronous system model.

 Note that due to the impossibility results of Fischer et al. \cite{fischer85,fischer86}, stating that consensus is impossible without randomization in an asynchronous message-passing system with at least one Byzantine or crashing node, the partially synchronous system model is one of the weakest models where consensus without randomization is possible.
-Known consensus algorithms for asynchronous systems using randomization have worse guarantees in terms of maximum number of Byzantine block proposers, a large number of local computations or a larger number of messages \cite{cachin05, king14}.
+Known consensus algorithms for asynchronous systems using randomization have worse guarantees in terms of maximum number of Byzantine validators, require a large number of local computations or a larger number of messages \cite{cachin05, king14}.